 He heard light footsteps in the upper corridor.
 Frowning, Duncan made his way to the staircase.
 He was part-way up the steps when he saw a dark figure at the top, inky black and silently menacing.

 "Who the hell are you?"
 Duncan demanded, angered by the intrusion.
 "What in blue blazes are you doing in my shop?"

 In a flash, the dark figure darted down the stairs and pushed Duncan's chest with force.
 He fell backward, tumbling to the bottom of the staircase and landing on his back.
 Momentarily stunned, he was still for a few seconds.

 The dark figure suddenly stood over him, face masked by the blackness.
 The figure fell upon Duncan before he had a chance to move or cry out, jabbing him in the neck with a slender, sharp object.

 The pain was intense but brief.
 Duncan felt himself slip away into oblivion.

 *Please Note: Glinhaven is a work of fiction.
 Names, characters, places and incidents are the product of the author's imagination or are used fictitiously.
 Any resemblance to actual events, locales, organizations, or persons, living or dead, is entirely coincidental and beyond the intent of the author.
 Copyright ©Deborah O’Toole.
 All rights reserved.
 No part of Glinhaven may be used or reproduced in any manner whatsoever without written permission from the author.
-Estimated Completion: Summer 2017.
+Estimated Completion: 2018.
 Storyline, estimated completion date, content and book cover art for Glinhaven may be subject to change.